 Downtown Disney and Disney Springs have a lot of shops too and can offer a lot of fun.

 The Waterford Shops has many stores including Forever 21, Victoria’s Secret, and Francesca’s.
 There are literally three outlet malls about 30 to 45 minutes from campus.
-Six28 is a favorite boutique for many girls; as are Downtown Divas, Forema, Lizard Thicket, FYND, Blossom and Henri Girl.
-You will also find American Eagle, Bath and Body Works, Roz and Ali, Torrid and Yankee Candle.
+Downtown Divas is a favorite boutique for many girls; as are Forema, Lizard Thicket, FYND, Blossom, and Henri Girl (which is temporarily closed).
+You will also find American Eagle, Bath and Body Works, Roz and Ali, Torrid, and Yankee Candle.